cbeck88/strict-variant/README.md

   boost::variant<bool, int, float, std::string, ...>
 ```

+and this is the area that causes the most difficulties for overload resolution.

 **strict variant** therefore uses SFINAE to modify the overload resolution process.

 - When the variant is constructed from a value, each type is checked to see if a *safe* conversion to that type is possible.